GLOBAL AI CREDENTIAL · 21 COUNTRIES · DEVELOPED UNDER ISO/IEC 17024 PRINCIPLES

 Hire and govern against a vendor-neutral standard.

-Use CAIS for hiring, leveling, governance, procurement, and regulator-facing workforce competence.
+Use GAISB certification for hiring, leveling, governance, procurement, and regulator-facing workforce competence.
 Verify any certificant in the public registry.
 Evidence your ISO 42001 Clause 7.2 competence requirement.

 Enterprise Resources →